-- "The Gold Coast City Council erred in imposing conditions and attempting to regulate a premises group main as a fire service".
+- Council erred in imposing conditions and attempting to regulate a premises group main as a fire service.
 The applicant in the design could have provided a separate fire main system.
-Had this been the case, the Councils jurisdiction for plumbing and drainage work would have been limited to the construction of the pipework and fittings for the fire main and the consideration of backflow.
-(Unless the planning approval or planning scheme specified flows and pressures for the system).
+Had this been the case, Council's jurisdiction for plumbing and drainage work would have been limited to the construction of the pipework and fittings for the fire main and the consideration of backflow (unless the planning approval or planning scheme specified flows and pressures for the system).
 The decision by the designer to provide the fire hydrant feed for each hydrant individually on the group premises main means that the local government must consider the matter of backflow from each hydrant.
 The consideration of backflow and also the materials of construction and pipework associated with each hydrant comes under the jurisdiction of plumbing and drainage work.
-Whether the hydrant delivers a specified flow and pressure to serve the development is not part of plumbing and drainage work. - "The Gold Coast City Council does not have jurisdiction to regulate the design of water services, as this is specifically addressed in AS3500".
-The Plumbing and Drainage Act 2002 Section 89 requires local government to administer the Standard Plumbing and Drainage Regulation 2003.
-The Standard Plumbing and Drainage Regulation 2003 references AS3500.1 as part of the applied provisions in Schedule 5.
-Gold Coast City Council as a local government does have jurisdiction. - "The Gold Coast City Council erred in not accepting the provision of spring hydrants as a premises group main on the merits".
-This aspect is the matter under consideration.
+Whether the hydrant delivers a specified flow and pressure to serve the development is not part of plumbing and drainage work. - Council erred in requiring that the spring type fire hydrants have watermark certification under the Watermark Certification Scheme.
+AS5200.000-2006 Appendix D lists products outside the Watermark Scheme and lists products that are not required to be watermark certified.
+This schedule includes spring hydrants manufactured in accordance With AS 3952.